okamigarden/kamidots/README.md

 If you prefer a manual setup, you can copy the required configuration files into your .config directory.
 > [!CAUTION]
 > ⚠️ WARNING: Any personal modifications will be overwritten!
+Create a backup!

-Create a backup!Manual Installation Command
+Manual Installation Command
 1. Copy configuration files over to system.
 ENSURE YOU BACKUP YOUR DATA!
 ```
 rsync -av --progress ~/kamidots/.config/ ~/.config/